Qube Holdings: Ports and bulk

 Qube has freight handling and stevedoring facilities at 29 ports in Australia through its subsidiaries P&O Automotive and General Stevedoring, Northern Stevedoring Services, Australian Amalgamated Terminals, PrixCar and the W Qube joint venture between Qube and Wilhelmsen Ships Service.
 It is also a 50% joint venture partner in Patrick Corporation.

 Logistics

 Qube Logistics operates road and rail services.
-Qube operates rail freight services in regional New South Wales and Victoria, and between Melbourne and Adelaide.
+Qube operates rail freight services in New South Wales, Victoria and South Australia.
 In January 2022, Qube commenced operating a contract to transport BlueScope products from its steel works at Port Kembla to Melbourne and Brisbane.
 It owns the Moorebank Intermodal Terminal in Sydney.

 Locomotive fleet

-As of October 2019, Qube owned the following locomotives:
+As at October 2025, Qube owned the following locomotives: